Consent Management Getting Started

 Create Configuration and Publish

 It is recommended to remain in Listener until you have added the osano.js into your site and have discovered and classified all relevant scripts.
-In Listener mode, the consent manager will NOT block any scripts or beacons, it will NOT delete cookies, and it will NOT display dialogs to your visitors, in other words, it will not alter your site in any way.
-You can use Listener mode at the same time as another CMP if you are migrating away from another provider.
+In Listener mode, the consent manager will NOT block any scripts or beacons, it will NOT delete cookies, and it will NOT display dialogs to your visitors.
+In other words, it will not alter your site in any way.
+You can use Listener mode and another CMP if you are migrating away from another provider.
 This will ensure no gaps in compliance.

 Once you have collected enough reports from osano.js, you can work with your other business units to identify any unknown cookies/scripts/and local storage items to ensure that no "strictly necessary" scripts, cookies, or local storage are blocked by categorizing them appropriately in "Script Classification."